MichuPicchu/MIT_IoT_project/README.md

 <br></br>
 ## What we did :
-In short, we collected raw IMU data from the two sensortags with BLE, and needed to classify the position type (squatting, bending , standing ) of the user in live time.
+In short, we collected raw IMU data from the two sensortags with BLE, and needed to classify the position type (squatting, bending , standing ) of the user in live time, whilst monitoring the temperature, air pressure, and the humidity of the environment.

 <br>